KhanPython/Analytics-Service-Wrapper/README.md

 - **`LogEconomyEvent(player, flowType, currencyType, amount, endingBalance, transactionType, itemSKU?, customFields?)`**
   - Logs an economic event, such as purchases or earnings.
 - **`AnalyticsWrapper:ForValues(callback, playerList)`**
   - Iterates through a list of players, executing a callback function for each.
 The callback must return a promise.
-Promise rejection here will not throw a rejection the overall operation.
+Promise rejection here will not throw a rejection to the overall operation.
 ---

 ### Example Usage: